aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/webextensiontaskpane/_index.md

 ```

-the index, enumerating from the outside to the inside, of this taskpane among other persisted taskpanes docked in the same default location.
+Gets the index, enumerating from the outside to the inside, of this taskpane among other persisted taskpanes docked in the same default location.

 **Returns:**
 int